darktab/DreamEPG/README.md

 CJ

-- NEW (HEAD):
+- NEW (HEAD, v0.8):

+* implement persistent settings
+* first feature complete version to head for v1.0

+- TO DO (for v1.0):

-* first implementation of simpleEPG design and name change
+* cleanups and bugfixes
-* clean-ups

-- TO DO:
+- TO DO (for v1.1):

 * implement progressbar for first EPG event
 * implement Searchbox for channels and EPG events
-* implement persistent settings